Page Navigation Menu, Header and Footers.

 If the design is based on the use of a Row block, a social media block can be added, if required, to give:

-Linking from text are NOT recommended, as a text link is by default formatted as underlined blue, which becomes almost invisible against the default header.
+Linking from text is NOT recommended, as a text link is by default formatted as underlined blue, which becomes almost invisible against the default header.